coderRemo/CineAI/README.md

 - 🔗 Authentication
 - 📜 Form Handling
-- 🚀 Chat GPT API to search movies 📺
+- 🚀 GPT API to search movies 📺

 create-react-app has webpack bundler and jest in-built